MicrosoftDocs/CortanaSkillsKit/docs/voice-commands/launch-a-foreground-app-with-voice-commands-in-cortana.md

 keywords: cortana
 ---

+>[!WARNING]
+>Do not use.
+The Voice Command API for Cortana has been deprecated.

 # Activate a foreground app with voice commands through Cortana

 In addition to using voice commands within **Cortana** to access system features, you can also extend **Cortana** with features and functionality from your app.
 Using voice commands, your app can be activated to the foreground and an action or command executed within the app.